If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 Ask for information about the number of visitors a site has as well as the number of people likely to visit the specific page with the app review.
 You could also ask for viewer analytics figures to ensure the site’s audience is similar to your target audience.

 A final note regarding reviews is that there is no guarantee your product will gain a positive review, so you should be willing to take this risk.
 If you are confident your app provides a useful function and a user-friendly experience, there is no reason to think you will get a bad review.

-You can create a Google campaign for your app via Google Ads.
+You can create a Google marketing campaign for your app via Google Search Ads.
 It’s easy to set up budgets using this service as well as select who you want to target your app at.
-By placing your ads on the Google Play homepage or within specific search listings, you’ll be able to put your app in front of people who are actively looking for an app like yours.
+By placing your search ads on the Google Play homepage or within specific search listings, you’ll be able to put your app in front of people who are actively looking for an app like yours.

 Ensure the Request is Done at a Good Time